CAFE and AI

 • Shape your own outlines with LLMs (flexible support): Tools like ChatGPT or Gemini can draft possible frameworks for a literature review section, which you then refine for disciplinary accuracy and emphasis.

-As you explore, verify sources in your disciplinary databases, cross-check AI summaries with full texts, and apply your critical judgment.
-AI accelerates your workflow, but your scholarly expertise and judgement always drives the process.
+As you explore, verify sources in your disciplinary databases, cross-check AI summaries with full texts and apply your critical judgment.
+AI accelerates your workflow, but your scholarly expertise and judgment always drives the process.

 Have an AI usage policy outlined in your syllabus (required).
 Be clear and specific about what can and cannot be used.
 For even better results, consider specifying approved usage for each assignment.